Still Adventuring!

 New England Immersion (Summer 2026)

 New England is steeped in history!
-It seems that no matter where you are, you’re probably not far from some significant historical spot.
-Our Sankofa Journey will explore a few notable experiences from Wednesday, June 24th, to Sunday, June 28th.
+It seems that no matter where you are, you’re probably not far from a significant historical spot.
+Our Sankofa Journey will explore a few notable areas from Wednesday, June 24th, to Sunday, June 28th.
 On this four-day foray into New England’s history, we will walk the North slope of Beacon Hill to learn some of Boston’s abolitionist history.
 We will visit the Museum of African American History, and travel to Bristol & Newport, RI, to learn more about the interactions between First Nations peoples and European Settlers.
-Of course, there will be rich conversation and tasty New England food.
+Of course, there will be rich conversation and tasty New England food as we go along.

-Why a shared space?
 Well, we’re going to see and learn A LOT.
 We will need to process what we see and hear.
 Sometimes we process alone and sometimes with others.
 Staying in a shared space allows opportunities for both.
-It also provides a designated space where other guests can join us for a meal, discuss, and cultivate new or old friendships.
-This will be an amazing experience that will broaden your capacity for listening, learning, and building honorable relationships.
+It also provides a designated space where other guests can join us for a meal, a discussion, and the cultivation of new or old friendships.
+This will be an amazing experience that broadens your capacity to listen, learn, and build honorable relationships.
+Your cost for this four-day excursion may range from $150 to $400.
+We want to ensure that as many as possible can participate.
+Therefore, don’t let those numbers eliminate you…Contact us and let’s work it out.

 Contact us at info@justclay.org to get more information!